All About St. Nicholas

 St. Nicholas Day Traditions

-On December 5, the eve of St. Nicholas Day, children traditionally leave a shoe or a boot in front of the fireplace.
-The next morning the shoe is filled with small gifts, like coins, candy and oranges.
-The coins are given in remembrance of the coins St. Nicholas left the girls in need of a dowry and oranges are given to signify the gold that St. Nicholas gave away to those in need.
+The first St. Nicholas tradition is a fun one.
+The night before the feast day, children will leave their shoe or boot out in front of the fireplace.
+When they wake up the next morning on December 6, they’ll find their shoe filled with small gifts like coins, candy, and oranges.
+The coins are given in remembrance of the coins St. Nicholas left the girls in need of a dowry.
+The oranges are given to signify the gold that St. Nicholas gave away to those in need.
 This tradition comes from the legends of St. Nicholas’ generosity and led to the celebration of Santa Claus on Christmas Day today.
 In some countries, like Germany and Austria, St. Nicholas is accompanied by his counterpart the Krampus.
 Much like the legend of Santa Claus, the Krampus will leave coal in the shoes of misbehaving children.
 Children are encouraged to participate in acts of kindness to stay off of the Krampus’ naughty list.

-One fun way to celebrate is to make traditional St. Nicholas cookies.
+Another way to celebrate is to make traditional St. Nicholas cookies.
 In the United States gingerbread and sugar cookies are the most popular while in countries such as the Netherlands and Germany make spice cookies and peppermint cookies.
-The spice cookies are made into the shape of St. Nicholas - complete with a Bishop’s mitre and staff!
+The spice cookies are made into the shape of St. Nicholas—complete with a Bishop’s mitre and staff!

-Another tradition that is observed is to perform random acts of kindness on St. Nicholas’ feast day.
+A third St. Nicholas Day tradition is to create Holy Moments—moments of kindness, generosity, and friendship, imitating St. Nicholas’ great legacy.
 You could drop off a grocery store gift card to those in need, give books to your parish to use at Christmas, anonymously pay the utility bill of someone in need or donate gifts to local foster care programs.
-Spend time as a family brainstorming what you can do to serve your community just as St. Nicholas did when he was alive.

 Who is St. Nicholas the Patron Saint of?

 St. Nicholas is the patron saint of children, bakers, brides, unmarried women, grooms, sailors and travelers.
-Because he was persecuted for his faith we can to pray for all people who are being persecuted around the world.
-He was a Bishop, so we can ask him to intercede for bishops.
+Because he was persecuted for his faith, we can pray to him on behalf of all people who are being persecuted around the world.
+He was a bishop, so we can ask him to intercede for bishops.
 And he helped the poor, sick and suffering, so we can ask him to pray for those most in need in our communities.

 Looking for more inspiration this Advent season?
 Join us for Best Advent Ever!